 You can stay over at Sumburgh Head Lighthouse or just pop in for a visit and find out about this well-known Shetland lighthouse.
 Set high on the cliffs, you can explore the smithy, engine rooms and radar huts but also enjoy panoramic views from the Education Centre and in the new Marine Life Centre.

 Glasgow’s Lighthouse… is not actually a lighthouse.
 That’s just its name.
-But it’s well worth a visit as it’s Scotland’s Centre for Design and Architecture – the perfect place to visit this year – and was one of the first public commissions completed by Charles Rennie Mackintosh.
+But it’s well worth a visit as it’s Scotland’s Centre for Design and Architecture and it was one of the first public commissions completed by Charles Rennie Mackintosh.
 Plus it has its own spiral staircase.
 Look out for the exhibitions and events held here, plus the views out over the city – not something you find in every lighthouse!

 Why not book a stay in a lighthouse or see what other great architecture attractions you can visit?
-Share your lighthouse pics with us on Facebook and Twitter and your lighthouse tips in the iKnow Scotland Community.
+Find out more information on Scotland’s lighthouses and where you can stay at the Northern Lighthouse Board.
+Share your lighthouse pics with us on Facebook and Twitter.